 Payments of charges: Nothing in this clause 24 will operate to limit the liability of either party to pay all charges and other sums due under this Agreement, or in accordance with any requirements set under Part 4 of the Commerce Act 1986.

-Direct damage: Except in respect of liability under clauses 20, 24.9, 25 and 27, each party (and its officers, employees and agents) will be liable under or in connection with this Agreement (whether in contract, tort (including negligence) or otherwise) to the other party for only direct damage to the physical property of any person ("Direct Damage") that results from a breach of this Agreement, negligence, or failure to exercise Good Electricity Industry Practice.
+Direct damage: Except in respect of liability under clauses 20, 24.9, 25 and 27, each party (and its officers, employees and agents) will be liable under or in connection with this Agreement (whether in contract, tort (including negligence) or otherwise) to the other party for only direct damage to the physical property of any person ("Direct Damage") that results from a breach of this Agreement or negligence.

 Consequential loss excluded: Except in respect of liability under clauses 20, 24.9, 25 and 27, neither party (nor any of their respective officers, employees or agents) will be liable under or in connection with this Agreement (whether in contract, tort (including negligence) or otherwise) to the other party for: